schang9m/PasswordKeepR/README.md

 - Use the `npm run db:reset` command each time there is a change to the database schema or seeds.
   - It runs through each of the files, in order, and executes them against the database.
   - Note: you will lose all newly created (test) data each time this is run, since the schema files will tend to `DROP` the tables and recreate them.
+- go to http://localhost:8080/users/1  or http://localhost:8080/users/3 first to get the cookie

 ## Dependencies